 This module makes an important methodological contribution to the application of the VSM.
 The enterprise complexity model is focused is on working out shortcomings in achieving required sustainable development goals between organisations and their environments.
 The ECM is offered as a problem-solving approach to understand enterprises as organisations dealing with challenges of all kinds, such as impossible markets, difficult innovation in technology application and so forth.
 It helps seeing collaborative enterprises, as well as parts of these enterprises, as systemic networks that together may be more effective dealing with problematic situations.
 ECMs are strongly grounded in the current digital economy and the related information and communication technologies.
 The module develops the language of complexity in detail and offers heuristics to model complexity in particular problematic situations.

 6. Performance and Information Management:

-People in organisations are contributing to the enterprise’s business processes, that is, to producing whatever their products and services are.
-This is the value chain that they manage to relate their suppliers to their customers.
+People in organisations are contributing to the enterprise’s business processes, that is, to producing whatever they recognise as their products or services.
+Often these processes can be related to the value chains that they manage to relate suppliers to customers.
 These processes relate to the enterprise’s strategy.
-Also people are producing organisational processes, that is, processes that maintain the enterprise as a cohesive and adaptive whole in its environment.
-The modelling of these processes is done with the support of the Viplan Method.
-But, people in organisations need information for their participation in business and organisational processes.
-For this they are supported by information processes.
+Also people are producing organisational processes, that is, processes that produce enterprises as cohesive and adaptive wholes in their environments.
+The modelling of these organisational processes can be done with the support of the Viplan Method.
+Additionally, people in organisations need information for their participation in business processes.
+They need the support of information processes.
 However inadequate these processes might be, they are natural to an enterprise.
 The purpose of this module is to improve them by design.
 It is necessary to align information and communication systems with business and organisational processes.
-This is an exercise in managing the complexity of an organisation at the level of individuals and groups.
+This is an exercise in managing the complexity of an organisation for individuals and groups.
 This is an exercise in variety engineering that is grounded in the Viplan Method and the Enterprise Complexity Model

 7. Individual and Organisational Learning: